Blue Wave Voiceover blue wave logo

 How did you get into voiceover work?

-Do you remember the first political voiceover job that you did?
+Do you remember the first voiceover job you ever did?

-What has been your favorite voiceover project to date?
+What has been your favorite voiceover project – political or otherwise – to date?

 What is your biggest voiceover pet peeve?

-If you could tell political clients one thing that would help you do your job better, or help them get what they want faster – what would that one thing be?
+If you could tell voiceover clients one thing that would help you do your job better, or help them get what they want faster – what would that one thing be?

-What advice do you have for aspiring voiceover talents that want to work in the political arena?
+What advice do you have for talents who want to do political voiceover?

 What hobbies do you have outside of your voiceover work?